 COVID-19 Policies and Protocols

-We want families to be aware that we will be requiring pre-arrival COVID-19 testing before your child can attend camp.
+We want families to be aware that we will be requiring pre-arrival COVID-19 testing OR proof of vaccination before your child can attend camp.
 Your child will need to have a molecular (most commonly referred to as PCR) COVID-19 test result from a test administered no more than 5 days before your child’s scheduled arrival at camp.
 Documentation of a negative result must be submitted either electronically or in person along with other required camp paperwork.
 Or instead of a negative test, you can show proof of having received at least one (or both) shot of the Pfizer, Moderna, or Johnson and Johnson vaccines, and having received the vaccine at least one week prior to camp's start date.

 We ask that all campers self-quarantine for two weeks prior to arriving on campus and avoid all high-risk COVID exposure activities.
 This is a key strategy to limit exposure to COVID in the two weeks before campers arrive—think of a family bubble.
 If campers and immediate family members create this bubble for those two weeks, then all of us are far more likely to arrive without COVID.